menna890/web-scraping-jumia-noon/README.md

 Jupyter Notebook

 📊 Example Results

 Extracted product data from multiple categories

 Cleaned and structured datasets

-Visualized pricing variations between Jumia and Noon
+Visualized price variations between Jumia and Noon

-Prepared data for model building and further analysis
+Prepared the dataset for ML and advanced analysis

 ⭐ Future Improvements

-Add automated scheduling for scraping
+Automating scraping with scheduling tools

-Expand scraping to more e-commerce websites
+Expanding to more e-commerce platforms

-Build a pricing prediction model
+Adding machine learning price prediction

-Add a Streamlit or Flask dashboard
+Building a dashboard using Streamlit or Flask